Food and biological process engineering: Monitoring and detection

-Chromogenic Microbiological Media
+Chromogenic microbiological media

 Chromogenic microbiological media use colored enzymes to detect the presence of certain bacteria.
 In conventional bacteria culturing, bacteria are allowed to grow on a medium that supports many strains.
 Since it is hard to isolate bacteria, many cultures of different bacteria are able to form.
 To identify a particular bacteria culture, scientists must identify it using only its physical characteristics.
 Then further tests can be performed to confirm the presence of the bacteria, such as serology tests that find antibodies formed in organisms as a response to infection.
 In contrast, chromogenic microbiological media use particular color-producing enzymes that are targeted for metabolism by a certain strain of bacteria.
 Thus, if the given cultures are present, the media will become colored accordingly as the bacteria metabolize the color-producing enzyme.
 This greatly facilitates the identification of certain bacteria cultures and can eliminate need for further testing.
 To guard against misidentification of bacteria, the chromogenic plates typically incorporate additional enzymes that will be processed by other bacteria.
 Now, as the non-target bacteria interact with the additional enzymes, they will produce colors that distinguish them from the target bacteria.